Toots Hibbert

-Frederick Nathaniel Hibbert, OJ (8 December 1942 – 11 September 2020), better known as Toots Hibbert, was a Jamaican singer and songwriter who was the lead vocalist for the reggae and ska band Toots and the Maytals.
+Frederick Nathaniel "Toots" Hibbert, OJ (8 December 1942 – 11 September 2020) was a Jamaican singer and songwriter who was the lead vocalist for the reggae and ska band Toots and the Maytals.
 A reggae pioneer, he performed for six decades and helped establish some of the fundamentals of reggae music.
 Hibbert's 1968 song "Do the Reggay" is widely credited as the genesis of the genre name reggae.
 His band's album True Love won a Grammy Award in 2005.

 Early life

 Hibbert was born on 8 December 1942 in May Pen, Jamaica, the youngest of his siblings.
 Hibbert's parents were both strict Seventh-day Adventist preachers so he grew up singing gospel music in a church choir.
 Both parents died young and, by the age of 11, Hibbert was an orphan who went to live with his brother John in the Trenchtown neighborhood of Kingston.
 While working at a local barbershop, he met his future bandmates Raleigh Gordon and Jerry Matthias.